Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

-Quantifying uncertainty regarding the system dynamics and the online learning process as confidence sets on the model parameters $\k$ and subsequently transforming these sets into reachable sets in the state space enables the relaxation of the original chance-constrained problem into a deterministic one:
+By quantifying the uncertainty of the system dynamics and of the online learning process using confidence sets over the model parameters $\k$ and by subsequently transforming these sets into reachable sets in the state space, we relax the original chance-constrained problem into a deterministic one: